 The Christian Ashram of Sattal is a retreat in dense forest, with a historic significance.
 The ashram has splendid colonial architecture, which is evident in its various structures, cottages and really old Churches.
 Unwind here in the serene environment.

 Explore and study over 2500 specimens of butterflies and insects of this region in The Butterfly Museum.
 This museum at the Stanley Jones Estate is a big attraction for tourists in this region.

 So many activities you can make memories here with, like, bird watching, trekking, kayaking, fishing, nature walk amidst the dense forests and more.
 Do not forget to visit the famous Nainital and Bhimtal which are in close proximity to this place.

 Witness the unspoiled beauty of the mystique Sattal and unravel amidst the rich flora and fauna.
 There’s everything for everyone on Sattal.
 If you are lucky enough, you may come across the magnificent Leopards, Tigers and other Big Cats of this region.

 Excited enough?
-Book a trip with us now at www.hotvel.com and get the best of experiences.
+Book your Uttarakhand tour package with us and get the best of experiences.
 Explore the unspoiled beauty of Sattal with us at Hotvel.